SciSpark/SciSparkPerf/README.md

     ```
     hadoop fs -put src/jmh/resources /
     ```

 5. For testing purposes upload your own data into these directories Try to put enough data to meet the sizes indicated by the folder names

-6. set the spark master uri by setting the spark.master properties in the properties file An example URI: spark://HOSTNAME:7077
+6. Set the spark master uri by setting the spark.master properties in the properties file An example URI: spark://HOSTNAME:7077
    AN example mesos URI: mesos//HOSTNAME:5050

-7. The test effectively uses spark as a client.
+7. The test effectively talks to spark as a client.
 To be able to use it in this mode, we need to set the executor uri to point to the spark-version.tgz file.
    You can either set it to a http uri (where you downloaded your spark binary from.
    You can also put it into hdfs and set the property as an hdfs uri.
    An example http url is : http://d3kbcqa49mib13.cloudfront.net/spark-1.6.2-bin-hadoop2.6.tgz An example hdfs uri is : hdfs://HOSTNAME:8090/spark/spark-1.6.0-bin-hadoop2.4.tgz

+8. If using mesos you also need to set MESOS_NATIVE_JAVA_LIBRARY export variable as well as the SPARK_EXECUTOR_URI export variable in the run.sh bash script.
+   MESOS_NATIVE_JAVA_LIBRARY needs to point to where the libmesos.so file is located.
+   This can usually be found (if mesos is installed correctly) in /usr/local/lib/libmesos.s Otherwise it can be found in /MESOS_HOME/build/src/.libs/libmesos.so

 8. Find where your SciSpark.jar is and take note of its path as follows /path_to_SciSpark/target/scala-2.10/SciSpark.jar.